skparr/ml_loinc_mapping/README.md

 ## Following Configuration:
-Once all dependencies are installed and configurations are completed in the config.py file, the user needs only to execute the **Analysis.py** file.
+Once all dependencies are installed and configurations are completed in the config.py file, the user needs only to execute the **Analysis.py** file, which fits the machine learning model, makes predictions on both labeled and unlabeled data, and outputs results to the **labeled_data_predictions.csv** and **unlabeled_data_predictions.csv** files.